By Madeline Bocaro

 © Madeline Bocaro, 2019.
 No part of this site may be reproduced in whole or in part in any manner without the permission of the copyright owner.

 As years go by, this famous photograph of three extraordinarily improbable icons takes on new meaning.
-It was taken by Mick Rock at the Dorchester Hotel in London at a party on July 16, 1972 hosted by David Bowie’s newly christened alter ego Ziggy Stardust.
+It was taken by Mick Rock at the Dorchester Hotel in London at a party for American journalists on July 16, 1972 hosted by David Bowie’s newly christened alter ego Ziggy Stardust.
 Exactly one year later, Ziggy would be history.
 “Bye bye, we love you!”

 We have since come to know that all of the soon-to-be legends in the photo; David Bowie, Iggy Pop and Lou Reed had developed outlandish stage personas which ultimately consumed their minds and their personal lives.
 Even their absent friend, Marc Bolan of T. Rex – is represented on Iggy’s T-shirt.
 Marc Feld had transformed himself into Marc Bolan, King of Glam.